carwash/arkhack2014/README.md

 ## `runlit2ksam.pl`

-[`runlit2ksam.pl`](bin/runlit2ksam.pl) queries Samnordisk runtextdatabas to create a mapping between runic signa and FMIS ids (i.e. K-samsök URIs).
-It then reads in the cached bibliographic data from [`srb-lit.yml`](cache/srb-lit.yml) and proceeds to filter the data, looking only for works with Libris URIs which concern inscriptions which have FMIS ids.
+[`runlit2ksam.pl`](bin/runlit2ksam.pl) queries Samnordisk runtextdatabas to create a mapping between runic signa SOCH URIs.
+It then reads in the cached bibliographic data from [`srb-lit.yml`](cache/srb-lit.yml) and proceeds to filter the data, looking only for works with Libris URIs which concern inscriptions which have SOCH URIs.
 Using [RDF::Trine](http://www.perlrdf.org/), the resulting assertions are collated as RDF triples in a temporary (in-memory) triplestore before being dumped out as Turtle to [`srb-lit-soch.ttl`](cache/srb-lit-soch.ttl). *Ta-da!*

 ## `runlit2ugc.pl`

-Does exactly the same as `runlit2ksam.pl` except that it assumes that you have access to K-samsök's actual UGC hub database (or a reasonable facsimile) and inserts the data there instead, rather than using actual RDF.
+Does exactly the same as `runlit2ksam.pl` except that it assumes that you have access to SOCH's actual UGC hub database (or a reasonable facsimile) and inserts the data there instead, rather than using actual RDF.

 ## Output

 TL;DR, here's-one-I-made-earlier:

-**[`srb-lit-soch.ttl`](cache/srb-lit-soch.ttl)** contains the RDF assertions relating runic inscriptions in FMIS to literature in Libris, as Turtle.
+**[`srb-lit-soch.ttl`](cache/srb-lit-soch.ttl)** contains the RDF assertions relating runic inscriptions in SOCH to literature in Libris, as Turtle.

 ## See also: